 The high amounts of vitamin K in watercress may be beneficial for bone health.11 You can find this green as delicate leaves and stalks, which makes it an ideal garnish.
 Or choose a bunch of watercress with large, broad leaves that are hearty enough for a salad.
 Watercress pairs well with citrus fruits and fennel, or use it to top any dish that would go well with parsley or cilantro.

 Did you know you can add any of these veggies to your meals with Jenny Craig?
-Learn how a balanced nutrition plan can help support your weight loss — contact us today to get started!
+Learn how a balanced nutrition plan can help support your weight loss — get connected, supported and encouraged to maintain your life changes.
+Max Up your life with Jenny Craig!
+Get started today.